fortio/fortio/README.md

 ### Report only UI

-If you have json files saved from running the full UI or downloaded, using the `-sync` option, from an amazon or google clould storage bucket or from a peer fortio server (to synchronize from a peer fortio, use `http://`_peer_`:8080/data/index.tsv` as the sync URL).
+If you have json files saved from running the full UI or downloaded, using the `-sync` option, from an amazon or google cloud storage bucket or from a peer fortio server (to synchronize from a peer fortio, use `http://`_peer_`:8080/data/index.tsv` as the sync URL).
 You can then serve just the reports:

 ```Shell
 $ fortio report -sync-interval 15m -sync http://storage.googleapis.com:443/fortio-data?prefix=fortio.istio.io/